RobertoMav/auto-diff/README.md

 117. Creating the prod release code + would be nice to automatically bump versions + testing needs -> use git actions or other cicd tool to make the deploy

 Git Actions - Section 13:

+TODOS:
+    1. use pre-commit tool
+    2. run workflow with pre-commit
+    3. publish to test pypi
+    4.